Dra5ke/React-Store-App/README.md

 # Electronics Store React App demo

 ## Demo that uses React and Json server as a dummy database with a few electronic products in it
-The app displays a list of products that u can add to a shopping basket.
+The app displays a list of products that you can add to a shopping basket.
 The number of each item that was added to the basket is displayed on each product.
 A separate view is created using react-router-dom to display the basket.
 In there you can see the total price and remove whatever items you wish.

 ## How to run the project